ShawnWu076/LOL_WIN_LOSE_MODEL/README.md

 ### **Conclusion based on Baseline Model**

 We've reach accuracy of around 0.85, which is reasonably a good performance.
 We believe this is good model not only because relatively high accuracy but also intuitively, the more neutral resources also means giving heroes more buffs and more gold.
 And these can better strengthen heroes, making them easier to win in team battles.

+---
+## **Final Model**

+**Gold** and **experience** are the keys to snowballing and winning in League of Legends.
+Because gold allows heroes to buy more items, the experience can strengthen the champion's skills, passive, health, etc., improving the champion's ability to fight against opponents.

+### **What we have in baseline**

+Neutral resources (variables in the Baseline Model) make sense because it immediately gives each champion a portion of gold and a temporary boost to almost all stats.
+This enhancement allows heroes to buy items with gold while their attributes increase, which will also improve their ability to fight against the opposing heroes or team fight to be close to the game's victory.

+### **Gold XP Status**

+In addition to neutral resources, there are other things that can track the player's gold and experience status.
+And these can be intuitively reflected in **gold diff**, **xp diff** at different time, **first blood**(100 bonus gold), **first tower**(150 bonus gold), **turret plates**(175 bonus gold for each plates, 875 for each tower).

+### **Team performance**

+The game's victory comes from dismantling the Nexus on the opposite side.
+However, if the team wants to destroy the Nexus on the opposite side, it must destroy the turret and inhibitors on the opposite side.
+If one side destroys 0 inhibitors in a game, we can be sure that the team loses \
+(because the opponent's Nexus is invincible if the opponent's inhibitor is not destroyed).
+Therefore, the number of demolished towers and inhibitors is also important to the game's victory, so we added **towers**, **inhibitors**, and **first three towers** to predict whether a team will win.